 Assists in development of research goals with making responsibility for a substantial portion of project work.

-Provide significant input into the development of procedures and in research design.
+Expected to provide significant input into the development of procedures and in research design

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.